2021 Robert Noyce Conference

 Dear Noyce Colleagues,

-Building on the momentum from last year's conference in Mobile, we will continue our exploration of the challenges and potential solutions to the persistent problems of equity in education.
-This year's conference will continue to have as one of its foci social justice and culturally relevant pedagogy in Mathematics and Science education.
-We look forward to continuing the established connections and establishing new relationships with those from newly funded projects as we all work to remove barriers in STEM teacher education.
+Building on the momentum from previous events, we will continue our exploration of the challenges and potential solutions to the persistent problems of equity in education as well as examining the disruption and challenges of the past year and a half.
+The pandemic revealed many of the inequities that were discussed in previous years and we are hopeful that our focus on these inequities will lead to innovative solutions.
+We look forward to continuing the connections established at past conferences and developing new connections and relationships those from newly funded projects as we all work to remove barriers in STEM teacher education.

-We look forward to hosting this event so that we can all share resources and lessons learned from your Noyce projects, and be inspired by one another.
-We will have an event filled conference that will surely influence all who attend!
+We remain excited about hosting this year's conference so that we all can share resources and lessons learned from your Noyce projects, and be inspired by one another.

 If you have any questions or need additional information, please contact us.
 A member of the organizing committee will respond to you within 48 hours.